 The interface is a tad more dated that Google Maps, but many people swear by the app and actually prefer that aesthetic.

-Download: Waze (Free) on the Play Store
+Download: Waze (Free)

 If you’re trying to live a Google-free life, HERE Maps is probably your best bet.
 It offers a nice simple interface that manages to not look to much like a Google Maps copycat.

 It works internationally and has integrations with a bunch of other apps, like Wikipedia, to offer you information about areas you visit.
 It’s definitely worth a try if you’re not feeling Google Maps or Waze.

 Sometimes, we overlook the most basic functions of our smartphones: being a phone.
 But when it comes down to it, the phone app on your smartphone is just that — an app.
 It can actually be switched out for any number of apps; though when we compared the best Contacts and Dialer apps, Contacts + came out on top.

 This will improve your phone experience immensely, thanks to the improved navigation, support for gestures, reminders, blacklisting numbers, and more.
 Give it a try!